astravant/digital-garden-jekyll/_notes/daily-notes.md

 - Follow what excites you.
 - Everyone works when they're motivated, it takes a true champion to work when they're not motivated.
-- Act like the person you want to become, the best version of yourself already exists inside of you, go on a journey to bring that person to life.
-The exact person you want to become and the life you want to live already exists, just put yourself on that level, grow to a higher vibration.
 - "Those who most need to do something are the least likely to do it.
 Those who are overweight are the least likely to exercise and eat healthily.
 Those who are poor are the least likely to learn about their finances and growing income."
 	- is this paradigm accurate?
 	- if it is true, why?
 - Progress = Happiness
 - Life is about growth and giving.

 # September 11, 2018

-## Thoughts on Life

 - Core components of making a dream come true: having a clear vision, making actionable goals, leveraging your connections, and getting out of your comfort zone to make that dream come true.
 - Take MASSIVE action.